UST-QuAntiL/icwe-tutorial/handson.md

 Additionally, new Service Tasks are inserted to split the quantum circuit, as well as to combine the results after the execution.

 ![Modeler Transform Workflow](./resources/images/modeler-transformation.png)

+In case you experience any problems, the workflow model before transformation is available [here](https://github.com/UST-QuAntiL/QuantME-UseCases/blob/master/2023-icwe/part1/part1-before-transformation.bpmn), which can be opened in the modeler to continue from this point.

 To upload the workflow to the Camunda Engine, click on the ``Deploy Workflow`` button: